tweag/HaskellR/doc/H-ints.md

 (See [Internal Structures](#internal-structures)).

-Because "class" is already an overloaded term in both R and in Haskell, in the following we use the term *shape* to refer to what the above calls a "class".
+Because "class" is already an overloaded term in both R and in Haskell, in the following we use the term *form* to refer to what the above calls a "class".

 [harper-dynamic-static]: